Wrath of Denethenor: Reception

-The retrospective website My Abandonware called the game "an above average fantasy title of its time."

 Writing 30 years after its publication, retrospective game reviewer Chester Bolingbroke called the game "the most competent Ultima clone that we've seen...
 Difficult and complicated, it sometimes exceeds Ultima I–II."
 However, he found the game overly long and not overly original.
-Bolingbroke gave the game an average rating of 31 out of 50, saying "There was some really good work here, marred primarily by size, length, and inability to shortcut certain areas."
+Bolingbroke gave the game a rating of 31 out of 100, saying "There was some really good work here, marred primarily by size, length, and inability to shortcut certain areas."